xbeat/Machine-Learning/README.md

 The Bayesian Online Natural Gradient (BONG) is a principled approach to online learning of overparametrized models, combining Bayesian inference with natural gradient descent.
 It aims to address the challenges of overfitting and high computational costs associated with large-scale neural networks.

+## Data Science Interview Questions and Answers

+Introduction to Data Science

+Data science is an interdisciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from structured and unstructured data.
+It combines aspects of statistics, mathematics, computer science, and domain expertise to analyze complex data sets and solve real-world problems.

 ## Bayesian Statistics with Python

 Introduction to Bayesian Statistics